sudo-self/Rpi-shairport-sync/README.md

 Status
 ------
-Shairport Sync works on a wide variety of Linux devices and FreeBSD.
-It works on standard Ubuntu laptops, on the Raspberry Pi with Raspbian Stretch, Jessie and Wheezy, Arch Linux and OpenWrt, and it runs on a Linksys NSLU2 and a TP-Link 710N using OpenWrt.
-It works with built-in audio and with a variety of USB-connected audio amplifiers and DACs, including a cheapo USB "3D Sound" dongle, a first generation iMic and a Topping TP30 amplifier with a USB DAC input.
+Shairport Sync works on a wide variety of Linux distributions including Debian, Ubuntu, Fedora asnd OpenWrt and works on FreeBSD and on OpenBSD.
+It works with built-in audio and with a variety of USB-connected sound cards, audio amplifiers and DACs, and works with I2S sound cards.

+Shairport Sync runs well on the Raspberry Pi -- including the original Raspberry Pi B -- using the built-in sound card or on USB and I2S cards.

 Shairport Sync will work with PulseAudio, which is installed in many desktop Linuxes.
 PulseAudio normally runs in the *user mode* but can be configured to run in *system mode*, though this is not recommended.
 Shairport Sync can work with it in either mode.

-Shairport Sync runs well on the Raspberry Pi on USB and I2S cards.
-It can drive the built-in sound card – see the note below on configuring the Raspberry Pi to make best use of it.
-It runs well on the Raspberry Pi Zero W with a suitable USB or I2S card.

-Shairport Sync runs natively on FreeBSD using the `sndio` sound system.
+Shairport Sync runs natively on FreeBSD and OpenBSD using the `sndio` sound system.

-Shairport Sync runs on Ubuntu, OpenWrt, Debian, Arch Linux, Fedora and FreeBSD inside VMWare Fusion on a Mac, but synchronisation is inaccurate — possibly because the sound card is being emulated.
+Shairport Sync runs on Linuxes and the BSDs inside VMWare Fusion on a Mac, but synchronisation is inaccurate — possibly because the sound card is being emulated.

 In addition, Shairport Sync can output to standard output, pipes, `soundio` and `ao` devices using appropriate backends.